cuckoosandbox/cuckoo/docs/book/src/faq/index.rst

 ----------------------------------------------

 To run with VMware vSphere Hypervisor (or ESXi) Cuckoo leverages libvirt.
-Libivirt is currently using the VMware API to take control over virtual machines, though these APIs are available only in the licensed version.
+Libvirt is currently using the VMware API to take control over virtual machines, though these APIs are available only in the licensed version.
 In VMware vSphere free edition, these APIs are read only, so you are unable to use Cuckoo with it.